George Alexander Grant

 Environmental Horticulture, M.S.

 As I consider the future, I look forward to new adventures in learning and teaching.
 My personal research experiences, working in the field, laboratory, and conference attendance have given me a foundation to appreciate that there is a lot to be learned in the green industry.
 During my graduate program, I intend to develop and improve my scholarship as a student representing the University of Florida.
 By watching others, I will seek to develop and refine my own professional and personable style of communicating to increase clarity, efficacy, and my ability to lead larger groups of people.
-I hope to support research in areas such as mitigation methods for reducing agrichemicals in recirculated water—areas that will enable horticulture to advance as a science.
-At the same time, I hope to also help horticulture make important strides in addressing the concerns of our ever-growing global population of consumers.
-As a graduate student, I am seeking experiences and responsibilities which will enable me to contribute to the community of global scholars.
-By concentrating my studies to the enhancement of water mitigation practices surrounding the greenhouse industry, I hope to be able to make a significant contribution.
+I plan to continue my studies within the gator nation as a Ph.D. student studying seedling and tissue culture production using environmentally controlled vertical farming methods.
+At the same time, my goal is to help horticulture make important strides in addressing the concerns of our ever-growing global population of consumers.
+This includes providing valuable training to undergraduate students wanting to develop a career in plant science.
+As a graduate student, I am seeking experiences and responsibilities, which will enable me to contribute to the community of global scholars and plant producers.
+By concentrating my studies on the optimization of young plant production, I hope to be able to make a significant contribution.